School Nurse Resources

 Scoliosis (Postural Screening)

-For the fourth year in a row, Scoliosis Screening (postural screening) has been suspended.
+For the fifth year in a row, Scoliosis Screening (postural screening) has been suspended.
 In a document released by the California Department of Finance, secured from www.mandates.gov revealed that scoliosis screening is one of many suspended mandates.

 It is important to note that NASN and CSNO have not supported postural screening as a best practice.
 This is based upon the following: The U.S. Preventive Services Task Force (USPSTF) recommends against the routine screening of asymptomatic adolescents for idiopathic scoliosis.
 Rationale: The USPSTF recommends against the service.
 There is moderate or high certainty that the service has no net benefit or that the harms outweigh the benefits